afanimartin/give_now/assets/specs/spec.md

 - [] handle exceptions and properly validate input values
 - [] add terms and conditions
 - [] allow user to input quantity of product
-- [] only render item available in stock in carts, else inform user the cart item is no longer available. use a snackbar
+- [] only render item available in stock in carts, else inform user the cart item is no longer available. use a snackbar [loop through list of items in stock, decrement quantity of given item in db accordingly]
 - [] render main image along side other images of an item
-- [] current user can view items bought
 - [] filter items based on category
 - [] add localization to the app [ENG(US) & ARABIC(SUDAN)]
-- [] change valueColor of progress_loader to primaryColor
-- [] donate items for sale
 - [] view/edit profile - edit display_name and phone_number
 - [] show snackbar when item added successfully to cart
 - [] remove image(s) during preview